mohamed-arshad-ch/aq-pay-api/TRANSFER_MONEY_API_DOCUMENTATION.md

 **Endpoint:** `POST /api/transfer-money/create`

-**Description:** Creates a new transfer money transaction request to send money from wallet to bank account
+**Description:** Creates a new transfer money transaction request to send money from wallet to bank account.
+The amount is immediately deducted from the user's wallet when the transfer is created (even in PENDING status).

 **Authentication:** Required (User)